nyakovlev/solver/README.md

   solve algebraic systems.

 This model provides a generic way to define and solve systems of computed constraints.
-The user specifies a constraint
+The Solver takes user-defined constraints and moves up and down layers of conversions and computed params in order to define a system as completely as possible.

+The would also be able to detect constraint conflicts, where no solution exists for a system of params.

 ---
 There are many other applications for such a solving tool.
 The following features are planned: